Defective trolley cage compensation claims

 The CFA details the service provided by your solicitor as well as a percentage success fee to be deducted from the compensation award if your case is successful.

-You can focus on your recovery, with the knowledge that that there is nothing whatsoever to pay if your claim is not successful.
+You can focus on your recovery, with the knowledge that there is nothing whatsoever to pay if your claim is not successful.
 There are absolutely no hidden costs when using a Quittance personal injury solicitor.